terascope/teraslice/docs/packages/data-mate/overview.md

 ### isCountryCode

-`isCountryCode(input) - Validates that input is a valid country code or a list of country codes`
+`isCountryCode(input, context) - Validates that input is a valid country code or a list of country codes`

 ```javascript
 FieldValidator.isCountryCode('IS'); // true